 Short Term – (a) Fund Generation through CSR and from NRIs. (b) Full-time employment as Men’s rights activist

 Long-Term – Establish a men’s welfare ministry in 10 years time.

 Achieving his goal

 1. Intensify lobbying with MPs and ministers and 2.
 Train new MRAs and have mentors for each one of them to turn victims into activists.

 Think beyond your cases.
 Don’t limit your activism only to your cases.

-His team was called for representation in parliament on different laws and due to that misuse clause is added in workplace harassment bill.
-In draconian IPC 498a amendment his team was succesful in making suitable amendments in CrPC 41a regarding arrest procedure.
+His team was called for representation in parliament on different laws and due to that misuse clause is added to workplace harassment bill.
+In draconian IPC 498a amendment, his team was successful in making suitable amendments in CrPC 41a regarding arrest procedure.
 Earlier simply on filing 498a the man and his parents would have been arrested for days.

 His group is present in 44 different cities.
-Details of their help line in different cities can be found in http://www.saveindianfamily.in.
+Details of their helpline in different cities can be found on their website.

-He feels that the biggest challenge to men’s rights in India is that 95% men do not understand the need of men’s rights.
+He feels that the biggest challenge to men’s rights in India is that 95% of men do not understand the need for men’s rights.